hansi-b/rewrapped/README.rst

 =========

-reWrapped lets you write your regular expressions in a class-like syntax with match groups flexibly mapped to named fields.
+reWrapped lets you write your regular expressions in a class-like syntax with match groups flexibly mapped to named fields without having to resort to symbolic group names in your regular expressions (unless you are doing really fancy stuff).

 A simple example::